apryor6/flaskerize/docs/source/quick-start/step-2-install-flaskerize.rst

   pip install flaskerize

-Once this command has completed you will have installed Flaskerize along with its dependencies.
+Once this command has completed we'll have installed Flaskerize along with its dependencies.
 If you want to see the packages that were installed, run the following command: